 Cyprus is a place of natural beauty and therefore spoiled with stunning photography locations.

-Whether you’re looking for Caribbean blue waters, rustic charming villages or waterfalls in the middle of lush mountains, Cyprus has it all.
+Whether you’re looking for crystal clear blue waters, charming rustic villages or waterfalls in the middle of lush mountains, Cyprus has it all.

 1. Petra Tou Romiou

 Ok, this is one of the most crowded spots on the island.